NeueDarshan/simple_ConTeXt/README.md

 }
 ```

-Otherwise, the default local symbol list contains all these things with suitable
+Otherwise, the default local symbol list contains all these things and uses prefixes to distinguish between e.g. headings and definitions.
-prefixes.

 ### Spell Checking